Normalisation 1: principles

 - the definitions used in the basic principles below,

 - and finally - the four basic principles applied in the normalisation of word forms.

 Normalising Early Middle English - an overview

 Old English 50 years on

 Variation is no stranger to language.
-It exists in Modern English and it was certainly apparent in Early Middle English.
+It exists in Modern English as it did in Old English and all stages between.
+It was certainly apparent in Early Middle English.
 In the Peterborough Chronicle entries from 1137 to 1154, for example, some words appeared with two or three different spellings in the same text - gyuen/iiuen wes/waes/was.
 Some of these variations can be put down to scribal whim (or error) but others may reflect differences in pronunciation and form that co-existed in the East Midlands at that time.
-As the song goes - "You say neither /i:/, I say neither /ai/."
+As the song goes - "You say either /i:/, I say either /ai/."
 There's nothing wrong with variation.
 It's part and parcel of language.
 But in certain contexts, such as learning a language, the aim is to keep variation to a minimum, at least in the early stages.
 That is where normalisation comes in.

 Editors of Old English texts have often normalised, especially in primers.
 They eliminate (or reduce) the inconsistencies and departures from the standard form of the language, by modifying forms.
 Generally this affects spelling, but occasionally might involve substituting or removing a grammatical inflection.
 In that task, their reference is the standard West Saxon literary language of the late 9th century.
 Unfortunately, there was no standard for Early Middle English.
 In its absence I have based the language of englesaxe on the East Midland dialect, and in particular on two texts - The Peterborough Chronicle (1137-54) (PC2) and Ormulum (Orm).

 PC2 and Orm represent the same dialect.
 And that dialect has distinct features that have been identified (i.a. by Lass 1 and Johannesson 2).
 Nevertheless, the two texts do differ slightly, in spelling mainly, but also occasionally in sound, suffix and vocabulary.
 In normalising Early Middle English then, a choice has to be made between these variations.